chriscdn/promise-semaphore/README.md

 semaphore.release([key]);
 ```

-The `release` method should be called within a `finally` block (whether using
-promises or a `try/catch` block) to ensure the lock is released.
+The `release` method should be called within a `finally` block (whether using promises or a `try/catch` block) to ensure the lock is released.
+It's crucial to call `release` with the same `key` the lock was acquired with.

 ### Check if a lock can be acquired